NovTangoPapa/novtangopapa.github.io/resume.md

 subtitle: Looking for a foot in the door
 ---

-I am currently working in a help-desk position for a municipal government.
-I am seeking employment which will further my knowledge and experience in infosec.
+I am currently working in a helpdesk position for a municipal government, and am seeking employment which will further my knowledge and experience in information security.

 ### Certifications